pdehaan/learningpathways/extjs4.md

 - **(Tutorial)** [Ext JS Essentials](http://www.sencha.com/learn/ext-js-essentials) <small style='color:#aaa;'>&mdash; _Brian Moeskau_ on July 11, 2011</small>
     Anyone new to using the Ext library or trying to learn more about it has come to the right place.
 This tutorial will walk through Ext basic concepts and how to get a dynamic page up and running quickly.
 It is assumed that the reader has some Javascript experience and a basic understanding of the HTML document object model (DOM).
 If not, you may want to begin with some general references first.

+- **(Blog)** [Countdown to Ext JS 4: Dynamic Loading and New Class System](http://www.sencha.com/blog/countdown-to-ext-js-4-dynamic-loading-and-new-class-system/) <small style='color:#aaa;'>&mdash; _Ed Spencer_ on January 19, 2011</small>
+    Today we're unveiling the first in a series of new features coming in Ext JS 4 – a brand new class system.
+Follow along with our blog series as we continue the countdown to Ext JS 4.

 - **(Guide)** [The Class System](http://docs.sencha.com/ext-js/4-1/#!/guide/class_system) <small style='color:#aaa;'>&mdash; _docs.sencha.com_</small>
     This manual is intended for any developer who wants to create new or extend existing classes with the new class system in Ext JS 4.x.